Lifetime Mortgages Explained

 Other advantages include:

-• Flexibility.
-Being able to remain in your home is obviously a big benefit.
-However, if you decide to downsize at a later date then you’ll still be able to do that, with your lender’s approval.
+- Flexibility.
+Remaining in your home is obviously a big benefit.
+However, if you decide to downsize at a later date, you’ll still be able to do that with your lender’s approval.

-• Access to cash when required.
-You can take your cash either as a one-off lump sum or in smaller amounts throughout your retirement.
-You will only start paying interest on cash once you take it, so if you know you want to spread it over time then it’s cheaper to only take it as and when you need it.
+- Access to cash when required.
+You can take your money as a one-off lump sum or in smaller amounts throughout your retirement.
+You will only start paying interest on cash once you take it, so if you know you want to spread it over time, then it’s cheaper only to take it as and when you need it.

 Potential drawbacks to consider

-The issue is exacerbated by the fact that interest rates on a lifetime mortgage are normally higher than on a standard mortgage.
+The issue is exacerbated by interest rates on a lifetime mortgage, which are normally higher than on a standard mortgage.

 Interest accumulation

 Let’s take a look at an example.
 Say you decide to release £50,000 of equity from a house valued at, say, £250,000, with an interest rate of 6%.
-The following table shows what the balance of the loan will look like as the interest rolls up.
+The following table shows what the loan balance will look like as the interest rolls up.

 Other possible drawbacks could be:

-• Potential inheritance tax liability.
-If you decide to release equity and pass this on to your family (other than a spouse) bear in mind that this would be classed as a gift for inheritance tax purposes.
+- Potential inheritance tax liability: If you decide to release equity and pass this on to your family (other than a spouse), remember that this would be classed as a gift for inheritance tax purposes.

-• Impact on benefits.
-If you’re in receipt of any means-tested benefits, it’s prudent to look into how releasing equity might impact your entitlement.
-You may find that having a large cash lump sum coming in means you no longer qualify for certain benefits.
+- Impact on benefits: If you’re in receipt of any means-tested benefits, it’s prudent to look into how releasing equity might impact your entitlement.
+You may find that having a large cash lump sum means you no longer qualify for certain benefits.

-• Charges and fees.
-If you decide at any point to repay your lifetime mortgage early, most typically by downsizing, this will incur early repayment charges that can be quite penal.
-It isn’t really a product that is set up for such a scenario.
+- Charges and fees: If you decide at any point to repay your lifetime mortgage early, most typically by downsizing, this will incur early repayment charges that can be quite penal.
+It isn’t a product that is set up for such a scenario.

-There’s certainly a lot to think about with this type of finance – both pros and cons.
+There’s certainly a lot to consider with this type of finance, both pros and cons.
 This is why it’s always recommended to speak with a lifetime mortgage specialist before making any final decisions.

 Alternatives to lifetime mortgages